tc39/notes/meetings/2017-01/jan-25.md

 AWB: Ultimately we want to get something unified, but the first step is probably "Decks"

-MS: Part of our diversity issue, we don't actually have a lot of users here.
+MLS: Part of our diversity issue, we don't actually have a lot of users here.
 We talked about it making sense for those in the committee to go to user group meetings small or large and represent the workings of TC39 including what's currently going on.
 We didn't create any actions but we did talk about doing that.

 BB: I think what is confusing for a lot of people is that TC39 itself does not have or state anything that we produce the spec.
 The spec is pretty unreadable and uninteresting.